SoundGearLab-Team | Last Updated On September 17th, 2021 | This post may contain affiliate links.

 For those looking to mod the HiFiMAN HE400S.
 Changing the velour stock pads that come with the HE400S can significantly boost the sonic part of the headphone especially the bass.
 Focus pads are a great alternative and feel comfortable.
 Also trying the Angled HM5 pads increases the sub-bass and mid-bass response.
 The treble remains quite similar, but there is a reduction in the soundstage.

 In 2014, Oppo Digital, a relatively new company in the planar magnetic headphones niche released the Oppo PM-1 and later the PM-2 which was a cheaper model with the same sound of the PM-1.
-With the trend of achieving a portable and lighter orthodynamic headphone, Oppo released the PM-3, which is one of the best portable planar magnetic headphones in its era.
 Though the Oppo Digital team recently announced their exit on the market, their Hi-Fi product offerings will continue, but only for a limited period.

 But, enough of the history, let’s delve into the review of the Oppo PM-3.

 The Oppo Pm-3 comes in a cardboard that houses that houses a small box with an android or apple cable and a black box with the headphone.
 Opening the box that carries the headphone, there is a nice zippered denim hard carrying case.
 The hard case houses the small fabric pouch with the headphone cable (3m with a 3.5mm to 6.3mm converter) and the PM-3.
 At check out when shopping for this headphone, you only get the choice between the 1.2m Android or Apple cable.